 “Have you been investigating me, Maya?”
 Sam asked.
 “You’ve got some interesting files in your living room.
 Gene Hunt.
 And that picture of me with him on the Cortina.”

 Staring wildly at Hunt, Maya reached for him, grabbing at his lapels.
-He knows, she mouthed.
+He knows,

 “Where are you, Maya?”
 Sam repeated, his tone dropping dangerously low.

 “In town,” she said, her throat sticking.
 “Do you want me to meet you?”

 Quietly, Hunt placed his hand over hers and squeezed.

 “That’s alright, Maya,” Sam said, his silky words sending a chill down her spine.
 “I’ll meet you when you get home.”